xuanwang91/2025-ICDM-UGHS/index.md

 ## Introduction
 We are delighted to announce the 2nd Undergraduate and High School Symposium, to be held as part of the IEEE ICDM 2025 Conference.
-This symposium aims to provide a platform for young researchers to showcase their innovative work in the field of big data and related disciplines.
+This symposium aims to provide a platform for young researchers to showcase their innovative work in the field of data mining and related disciplines.

 ## Scope of Topics
-We invite submissions of original research papers from undergraduate and high school students on topics related to big data, including but not limited to:
+We invite submissions of original research papers from undergraduate and high school students on topics related to data mining, including but not limited to:

 - Foundations, algorithms, models, and theory of data mining, including big data mining
 - Machine learning, deep learning, and statistical methods for big data